Clemapfel/jluna/docs/manual.md

 + A is 10% faster than B, if Bs runtime is 110% that of A
   - -> A  exhibits a -10% overhead compared to B
-+ C is 25% slower than D, if Cs runttime is 125% that of D.
++ C is 25% slower than D, if Cs runtime is 125% that of D.
   - -> C  exhibits a +25% overhead compared to D

 The **median cycle duration** for any particular benchmark run was used to measure overhead.
 This mitigates potential spikes due to noise or one-time-only allocations, which a simple mean would have exhibited.